WDI-SEA/notes/05-node-express/express-sequelize/02terms.md

 #### ORM

-An ORM (Object Relational Mapper) is a piece/layer of software that helps map objects to our database.
+An ORM (Object Relational Mapper) is a piece/layer of software that creates a map between our database into javascript objects that represent our data.
 This means we can just use JavaScript to create and work with our data instead of writing raw SQL queries.

 You can read some more about the benefits of using an ORM [here](http://stackoverflow.com/questions/1279613/what-is-an-orm-and-where-can-i-learn-more-about-it)